earlence-security/stateful-auth/docs/setup_aws.md

 ## setting up gunicorn and nginx
 Click on Connect -> SSH Client -> SSH into EC2

-pip install all the required packages, and check if app is working locally
+Install all the required packages, and check if app is working locally.
+See [link to basic test] for details.

 `sudo apt-get install nginx` to install nginx